dyo/dyo/docs/getting-started.md

 the minimal change in most cases being a simple `React, ReactDOM = dio`.

-Having said that dio can be used as just a "view" library but it does come self containeed with everything you would need to build an application.
+Having said that dio can be used as just a "view" library but it does come self containeed with everything you would need to build an application, from routing, http requests, server-side rendering to testing, state stores, animations and more.

 In that respect this getting started guide aims to show you how to go from zero to hello world in Dio.